Archive

 Read More

-Posted on November 2nd, 2022 in Blog by rileyshr
+Posted on November 2nd, 2022 in Student Work by rileyshr

 By Jennifer Mott From the thrilled look on my professor’s face at the beginning of our Museum Education class session, I could tell she had big news.
 However, I could not have guessed the amount of personal excitement that her news would bring me.
 Our discussion this week focused on some foundational questions that underlie …